Everything you need to know about visiting Dubai in March

 More Frequently asked questions about Dubai in March

-Without a doubt, March is one of the best times to visit if you want to experience the best of Dubai whilst it’s still mild enough to be outside during the day but cool enough you’re not sweating all-day
+Without a doubt, March is one of the best times to visit if you want to experience the best of Dubai whilst it’s still mild enough to be outside during the day but cool enough that you’re not sweating all day.

 If you’re staying in a resort hotel, they will most likely have their pools still very much heated for your comfort and enjoyment in March.

-It wouldn’t be unusual to experience the odd rainy day or even a thunderstorm in Dubai in March.
-Rainfall is traditionally very low in Dubai (around 10mm) but it does happen.
+It wouldn’t be unusual to experience an odd rainy day or even a thunderstorm in Dubai in March.
+Rainfall is traditionally very low in Dubai (around 10mm), but it does happen.

 Humidity in March is usually around 50%, you are approaching the least humid time of the year.